PHuSeLab/GPs/README.md

 # GPs
-Gaussian Processe in Tensorflow and Edward.
+Gaussian Processes in Tensorflow and Edward.